confession at st. john’s

 you are reconciled...

-We have a number of opportunities (as scheduled or by appointment) to partake of this life-giving sacrament at St. John’s.
+We have a number of opportunities (as scheduled or by appointment) to partake of this life-giving sacrament at St. John the Evangelist.
 A sign to the right of the confessional will indicate if Fr.
 Robert-Charles or Fr.
 Sean-Patrick is inside waiting to hear confessions and absolve sins.
 If it’s been a long time since you’ve been to confession, or if it’s your first time, the priest will guide you through the process.
 The seal of the confessional is absolute: draw near to God, confess your sins, and experience the salvation that God’s peace brings.

 Sunday: 7.45 am – 9.30 am

 Tuesday to Saturday: 15 minutes before and during each Mass